neil-lindquist/CI-Utils/docs/Comparison-of-CI-platforms.md

 My basic recommendation for which CI platform to use is Travis CI for Linux and OSX and Appveyor for Windows.
 These platforms are well documented and are commonly used platforms for open source projects.

-Currently, CI-Utils supports 7 CI platforms, all of which have cloud hosting and free plans for open source software.
+Currently, CI-Utils supports 7 CI platforms, all of which have cloud hosting and all but one have free plans for open source software.
 A brief description of each is listed below for comparison purposes.
 If there is another platform that you are interested in, please raise a pull request or issue and we can work through adding support and documentation.